mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

 .. clicmd:: timers throttle lsa all (0-5000)

-   This command sets the minumum interval between originations of the same LSA or the `minimum LSA refresh interval`.
-The time is specified in milliseconds and the default is 5 seconds (5000 milliseconds) consistent with the architectual constant MinLSInterval specified in Appendix D of RFC 2328.
+   This command sets the minimum interval between originations of the same LSA or the `minimum LSA refresh interval`.
+The time is specified in milliseconds and the default is 5 seconds (5000 milliseconds) consistent with the architectural constant MinLSInterval specified in Appendix D of RFC 2328.
 When a self-originated LSA needs to be reoriginated, it may be delayed for up to this interval.